 Pursuant to code provision A.2.1 set out in the Corporate Governance Code and Corporate Governance Report under Appendix 15 of the GEM Listing Rules (the "CG Code"), the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
-Mr. Lim is currently the co-chairman and chief executive officer of our Group.
+However, we do not have a separate chairman and chief executive officer and Mr. Lim currently performs these two roles.
 Our Board believes that vesting the roles of both chairman and chief executive officer in the same person has the benefit of ensuring the consistent leadership within our Group and enables more effective and efficient overall strategic planning of our Group.
 Our Board considers that the balance of power and authority for the present arrangement will not be impaired and this structure will enable our Company to make and implement decisions promptly and effectively.
 Our Board will continue to review and consider splitting the roles of chairman of our Board and chief executive officer of our Company at a time when it is appropriate and suitable by taking into account the circumstances of our Group as a whole.

-Save as disclosed above, the Directors consider that throughout the year ended 31 December 2017, the Company has applied the principles and complied with all the applicable code provisions set out in the CG Code.
+Save as disclosed above, the Directors consider that since the Listing and up to the date of this report, the Company has applied the principles and complied with all the applicable code provisions set out in the CG Code.